Springbok Arete, Les Cornes (SCE direct start)

 Every now and then, I run across a route that challenges me to the near-fullest.

 Even with the mosquitos, we were happy that we bivied in the talus 400m below the route.
 The approach is easier, I am sure, in the light of day.
-We found the way though the alder, and once it got too thick on the road, we headed up through nice big tree ridge easily spotting the next flagging and cairns.
+We found the way though the alder, and once it got too thick on the road, we headed to the right, up through nice big tree ridge easily spotting the next flagging and cairns.

 On climb day we got up at 5 am and on route at 7, topped put @ 3:30pm.
 The pitches take some time to figure out and the route finding is weird only in a couple of places.
 The most difficult place to find is the 5.8 hand traverse.
 It is preposterous at 1st glance.
 It goes around the left side of the ridge.
-We tried a couple of alternatives and I had to back off a 5.11 crack on one of my new stoppers.
+We tried a couple of off route alternatives, and I had to back off a 5.11 crack on one of my new stoppers.
 The climbing is spectacular almost the whole way.
 If it is hot, fill at least 2 q./person of water, as the route bakes in the sun.

 The crux move is hard, but easy to pull around on a fixed stopper.
 There is lots of good beta on the route online, Here are a few, thanks to Jesse and Lane:

 Thanks again to Jim at Pro Mountain Sports for helping build the big rack needed for this route.